 Open Educational Resources (OERs) are freely-accessible teaching, educational, and research materials that either exist in the public domain or are available to users via an intellectual property license that permits their free use and re-purposing.
 These resources include complete online courses, course materials, modules, textbooks, streaming videos, tests, assessment tools, and software.
 They provide people worldwide with access to quality education and the opportunity to share, use, and reuse knowledge.

-In conjunction with Deep Web Technologies, University Libraries is developing a search engine that simultaneously queries more than a dozen sources of educational materials–content that is open access and immediately available for use in your courses.
+In conjunction with Deep Web Technologies, University Libraries is developing a search engine that simultaneously queries more than a dozen sources of educational materials.
 We’re still adding search targets but today our OER Metafinder searches fifteen sites and returns the top 250 or so hits from each site–in seconds!

-Explore the links below for additional information on this topic:
+Explore the links below for additional information on this OERs: